Stormy Weather (1943 film)

 The character of Selina was invented for the film; Robinson did not have such a romance in real life.
-Dooley Wilson (the singer/pianist in Casablanca nine years later) co-stars as Bill's perpetually broke but boldly imaginative friend, Gabe, and Emmett "Babe" Wallace appears as Chick Bailey.
+Dooley Wilson (the singer/pianist in Casablanca the previous year) co-stars as Bill's perpetually broke but boldly imaginative friend, Gabe, and Emmett "Babe" Wallace appears as Chick Bailey.

 Other performers in the movie are Cab Calloway and Fats Waller (both appearing as themselves), the Nicholas Brothers dancing duo, comedian F. E. Miller, singer Ada Brown, and Katherine Dunham with her dance troupe.
 Despite a running time of only 77 minutes, the film features some 20 musical numbers.
 This was Robinson's final film (he died in 1949); Waller died only a few months after its release.